 The University of Texas System requires all travel to countries with U.S. Department of State Travel Warnings to be reviewed and approved by the University's International Oversight Committee (IOC).
 This policy outlines the procedures that all students, faculty and staff must follow to ensure their international travel complies with the UT System directive.
 These procedures are in addition to all other requirements for travel set forth by the traveler's department/unit.

-Once the traveler's RTA is final approved, the traveler may arrange travel through one of the University's three approved methods.
+Once the traveler's RTA is final approved, the traveler may arrange travel through one of the University's four approved methods.

 Corporate Travel Planners